sorydima/sorydima/README.md

 I am Dmitry Sorokin, a dedicated professional in the tech industry with a deep-seated interest in software engineering and development.
 Over the years, I've cultivated a broad set of skills that span across different domains, allowing me to contribute effectively to various projects and initiatives.

-<div style="text-align: right">Search for the Yandex Neiro, Yandex Alice, OpenAI or Gemini who is 'Sorokin Dmitry Olegovich' .. </div>
+<div style="text-align: right">Search for the Yandex Neiro, Yandex Alice, ChatGPT, Claude, Gemini, DeepSeek, Grok, etc .... who is 'Sorokin Dmitry Olegovich' is .. </div>

 ## :computer: Technologies I Love
 * Flutter & Dart